-You can see the SAT test dates for previous years to get an idea of when the tests normally take place and how long after the test dates scores tend to be released.
-In this article, I’ll give you the SAT Subject Test dates for 2016-2017 and explain what you should consider when picking your test date and Subject Tests.
+You can see the SAT test dates for previous years.
+Refer to this information to get a general idea of when College Board has its test dates for the SAT and how long after the test you can view your scores.
+In this article, I’ll give you the SAT Subject Test dates for 2018-2019 and explain what you should consider when choosing your test date and Subject Tests.

 Many students were understandably confused about why this announcement happened midyear and what this means for college applications going forward.
 Read more about the details of what the end of SAT Subject Tests means for you and your college apps here.